kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I have no one else to help me, so I ask [Paul](january.md#paul) if he would like an all expenses paid trip to Spain and back to help me collect my stuff.
 - He agrees.
-- I meet Paul at Madrid airport and we drive down to Denia to collect my stuff.
+- I meet Paul at Madrid airport and we drive down to Dénia to collect my stuff.
 - I ask him if he will have a look around the flat for anything suspicious and I tell him about the hole in the wall behind the mirror.
 - When we look, there's no massive hole in the wall; its a rather tiny hole in fact.
 - I realize I was hallucinating *hard* in October 2024 to have seen a fist-sized hole in the wall.